Magnesium – Essential Mineral for Human Health

 Sleep and Relaxation

 Magnesium has gained significant recognition for its role in promoting sleep quality and overall relaxation through multiple neurochemical and physiological mechanisms.
+See the dedicated article Magnesium and Sleep for a deeper discussion of dosing, forms, and clinical trial evidence.

 - GABA Enhancement – By binding to GABA receptors, magnesium enhances inhibitory neurotransmission in the brain, promoting a state of calm conducive to sleep onset and maintenance.